-- Report any concerns about the conduct of any member of staff or volunteer to the Headteacher or the DSL as soon as possible. - If an allegation is made against the Headteacher, the concerns need to be raised with the LADO or Chair of Governor as soon as possible. - Once an allegation has been received by the Headteacher or Chair of Governors they will contact the Local Authority Designated Officer on 01962 876364 as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries. - Inform the parents of the allegation unless there is a good reason not to.
+- Report any concerns about the conduct of any member of staff or volunteer to the Headteacher as soon as possible. - If an allegation is made against the Headteacher, the concerns need to be raised with the Chair of Governor as soon as possible.
+If the Chair of Governors is not available, then the LADO should be contacted directly. - There may be situations when the Headteacher or Chair of Governors will want to involve the police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Headteacher or Chair of Governors they will contact the LADO on 01962 876364 or child.protection@hants.gov.uk as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries. - Inform the parents of the allegation unless there is a good reason not to.